jprillo/gatsby3starter/src/pages/about/index.md

 ---
 <!--StartFragment-->

-VYNTRADE was founded in 2018 to offer consulting to Wine & Spirit Industry Companies.​ VYNTRADE has helped producers find the ‘Route to Market’ most appropriate for their business.​
+VYNTRADE was founded in 2018 to provide our Trade partners a ‘Vineyard to Trade’, Direct Wine Program.
+Additionally, Vyntrade offers consulting services for producers that have a desire to penetrate the US Adult Beverage Market.

 </br>